TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

 ## Setting up the hardware

-1. Connect the LTE Cat-M1 antenna and insert removable eSIM to cellular shield as shown below indicated by red box.
+1. Connect the LTE Cat-M1 antenna and insert removable eSIM to cellular shield as shown below indicated by red boxes.

       ![Front view of cellular shield](images/insert_esim_and_connect_antenna.jpg)